Language: German English French Italian

 • Taxonomy: Subfamily Formicinae, Tribe Formicini

-• Appearence of the queen: head and thorax matt red, abdomen matt black, bottom side of the abdomen shiny black, very long legs
+• Appearence of the queen: head and thoraxand abdomen matt black, bottom side of the abdomen shiny black, very long legs

-• Appearance of the workers: Head and thorax matt red, abdomen matt black, bottom side of the abdomen shiny black, very long legs
+• Appearance of the workers: Head and thorax and abdomen matt black, bottom side of the abdomen shiny black, very long legs

 • Size: Queen about 16 mm, Workers: 6 - 16 mm